ThomVett/Project_ADA/Project_Description.md

 Data Description
 -----------------------------------------------------------------------------------------------------------------------------

-The data consists of the scanned newspapers of "La Gazette De Lausanne" (1804-1997) and "Le Journal De Genève" (1826-1997).
+The data consists of the scanned newspapers of * * La Gazette De Lausanne * * (1804-1997) and "Le Journal De Genève" (1826-1997).
 We have at our disposition the word content in each edition of both journals.
 We have 4 million press articles, and this means that we have about 20 Gb of text data.
 As our data consists of OCR scanning, we will have errors that will come from the scanning methods, that we will have to correct, or erase.
 We will also have to deal with spelling mistakes made by the journalism.
 One other thing that is possible is that the language will have evolved over the 200 years and the orthography of certain words will have changed.
 There will also be maybe abnormal characters (due to the scanning or even to the printing press).
 We will also deal with missing data, it is possible that some scanning entries will be missing for certain period, but we don’t know yet the structure of the data so we will find out.

 As the newspapers come from two different sources we also have to pay attention to the fact that these sources can have common differences, a bias in writing style due to regional culture difference for example.